Sargon I

-Sargon I (also transcribed as Šarru-kīn I and Sharru-ken I) was the king (Išši’ak Aššur, "Steward of Assur") during the Old Assyrian period from c.
+Sargon I was the king (Išši’ak Aššur, "Steward of Assur") during the Old Assyrian period from c.
 1920 BC to 1881 BC.

+Reign

 On the Assyrian King List, Sargon appears as the son and successor of Ikunum, and the father and predecessor of Puzur-Ashur II.

-The name “Sargon” means “the king is legitimate” in the Akkadian language.
+The name “Sargon” (also transcribed as Šarru-kīn I and Sharru-ken I) means “the king is legitimate” in the Akkadian language.
 Sargon I might have been named after Sargon of Akkad, perhaps reflecting the extent to which Sargon I identified with the prestigious Dynasty of Akkad.

 Sargon I is known for his work refortifying Assur.
+Very little is otherwise known about Sargon I.

+Limmu Year-names

-Very little is otherwise known about Sargon I. The following is a list of the 41 annually-elected limmu officials from the year of accession of Sargon I until the year of his death.
+The following is a list of the 41 annually-elected limmu officials from the year of accession of Sargon I until the year of his death.
 Dates are based on a date of 1833 BC for the solar eclipse recorded in the limmu of Puzur-Ishtar: